skb1129/data-structures-udacity/problem_vs_algorithms/explanation_2.md

 ## Explanation

-Check the test value with first item in array.
-If its smaller, iterate search from last index else iterate search from first index.
+Check the test value with mid item in array.
+If its not a match, check with left value.
+If its smaller, move mid to the right.
+If its bigger, move mid to the left.
+If its a match, return left.
+If mid matches the last mid, return -1.

 ## Design